Welcome to the temple beautiful!

-The beings found in this spiritual world transmit pure compassion.
+The beings found in this spiritual world transmit profound love.
 They hope that we can overcome the savagery that we confuse with modern human civilization.
 They are present as the source of truth and await our rebirth.
 Once celebrated in the temene of Egypt these beings eternally dance in the “sacred wombs” of the cosmos.

 In conventional western theology an attempt is made to know God by thought; to make statements about divinity.
 In esoterism this effort is abandoned and replaced by a union with God directly.
 As a species we must realise that our hearts are our most significant organs and that they alone hint at the path to enlightenment.